Notes on hyperelliptic mapping class groups: Profinite hyperelliptic mapping class groups

 Note that there is then a natural isomorphism $\PU(S)\cong\PU(S\ssm\cW_\cP(S))$ and the epimorphism $\hPU(S)\to\kPU(S)$ factors through the induced isomorphism $\hPU(S)\cong\hPU(S\ssm\cW_\cP(S))$ and the epimorphisms $\hPU(S\ssm\cW_\cP(S))\to\kPU(S\ssm\cW_\cP(S))$ and $\kPU(S\ssm\cW_\cP(S))\to\kPU(S)$.

-Therefore, the congruence subgroup property for $\PU(S)$ implies that for $\PU(S\ssm\cW_\cP(S))$.
+Therefore, the congruence subgroup property for $\PU(S)$ implies that the congruence subgroup property holds for $\PU(S\ssm\cW_\cP(S))$ as well.
 We can then also assume that $\cW_\circ(S)=\emptyset$ and, in conclusion, that $(S,\u)$ is a hyperbolic surface without boundary, no Weierstrass punctures and at least two symmetric punctures (since the closed surface case is already dealt by Theorem~\ref{conghypclosed}).

 \begin{lemma} For $Q\in S\ssm\cW_\cP(S)$, the natural representation

 is faithful. \end{lemma}

 \begin{proof}Since, by our hypothesis, $S$ has at least two symmetric punctures, there is a natural isomorphism $\hPU(S\ssm\cW_\cP(S))\cong\hPG(S_{/\u}\ssm\cB_\u)$ (cf.\ the short exact sequence~(\ref{PHypEx}) and following remarks).
 So it is enough to show that the representation: